The Library's Mission and the Internet

 The library discourages the use of personal Wi-Fi hotspots originating from cell phones, "MiFi" wireless routers, Wi-Fi controlled GoPros, Wi-Fi extenders, repeaters, and other similar networking equipment within the library, as they can disrupt the free wireless network.

 Materials obtained or copied on this computer network may be subject to copyright laws which govern the making of reproductions of copyrighted works.
-A work that is protected by copyright may not be copied without permission of the copyright owner unless the proposed use falls within the definition of "Fair Use."
+Copying or downloading a work that is protected by copyright without permission of the copyright owner is illegal unless the proposed use falls within a legal exception.
 Violation of the copyright law may subject violators to an action for damages and/or injunction.
 The Library is not responsible for ensuring that proper copyright protection procedures are followed.